 You will need to provide the following documents to the bank along with your application:

 - Provide the lease contract or site certificate, including the ownership certificate, in the name of the company, legal person, or shareholder;

 - Any utility bill or rent transfer voucher for the past month.
 If you are submitting a rent transfer voucher, all the details within this voucher should be consistent with your lease contract;

 - The original company business license with the official seal, financial seal, and the private seal of the legal person;

 - The legal person also needs to bring the original ID card and company-related documents to open the account on-site.

 Upon application acceptance, a bank official will arrange a visit to your company’s registered office address and take photos to verify against your application documents.

-With the latest internal and regulatory compliance, Chinese banks highly recommend that the legal representative is physically present in China and bring their original passport for the account opening.
+With the latest internal and regulatory compliance policies, Chinese banks highly recommend that the legal representative is physically present in China and brings their original passport for the account opening.

-Additionally, the person representing the company in China will have to visit the bank with the above-required documents, of its legal representative.
+Additionally, the person representing the company in China will have to visit the bank with the required documents of its legal representative as stated above.
 The bank staff will conduct a real-time authentication call with the legal representative to confirm the opening of the account.